juergenweb/FrontendLoginRegister/README.md

 - Support for SeoMaestro if installed

 ## Installation
-Download the module, rename the module folder from FrontendLogin-main to FrontendLogin and add it inside the site/modules folder.
+Download the module, rename the module folder from FrontendLoginRegister-main to FrontendLoginRegister and add it inside the site/modules folder.
 Refresh your modules in the backend and install the module as usual.
 Go to the module configuration and make your settings.

 ## Configuration
-The FrontendLogin module works out of the box, but it offers the following configuration:
+The FrontendLoginRegister module works out of the box, but it offers the following configuration:

 * **`Login or Login/Registration`** Select, if you want to offer only login or in addition the possibility for registration
 * **`Userdata for login`** Decide whether to log in with username and password or email and password